kaitai-io/kaitai-io.github.io/index.md

     <div class="row">
       <div class="col-sm-8">
         <p>Reading and writing binary formats is hard, especially if
-          it's interchange format that should work across multitude of platforms and languages.
+          it’s an interchange format that should work across a multitude of platforms and languages.
         </p>
         <p>Have you ever found yourself writing repetitive,
-          error-prone and hard-to-debug code that reads binary data structures from file / network stream and somehow represents them in memory for easier access?
+          error-prone and hard-to-debug code that reads binary data structures from files or network streams and somehow represents them in memory for easier access?
         </p>
         <p>Kaitai Struct tries to make this job easier — you only have to
-          describe binary format once and then everybody can use it from their programming languages — cross-language, cross-platform.
+          describe the binary format once and then everybody can use it from their programming languages — cross-language, cross-platform.
         </p>
         <h1>What is Kaitai Struct?</h1>